IceFreez3r/marketplace-tracker/README.md

     - Collect data for mysterious seeds and crack the algorithm behind them
         - It is already known, that the algorithm will change with the coming big update.
 Therefore low prio for now.
 - Crafting
-    - Show XP/Gold when selling on market or to vendor
     - store recipes to be able to highlight the best XP/Gold recipe
 - Offline Tracker 😴
     - Improve offline time tracking
-- Settings
-    - Add a settings page 🔧

 ## Contact
 If you have any questions, suggestions or comments, please open an [issue](https://github.com/IceFreez3r/marketplace-tracker/issues/new/choose) on GitHub or contact IceFreez3r, Z3krom991 or Pinguinflieger over the official [Idlescape Discord](https://discord.com/invite/pwX6Xg5).